Bembridge railway station

-Bembridge was the terminus of the 2+3⁄4 mi branch line that connected it to the main line at Brading.
+Bembridge was the terminus of the 2+3⁄4 mi branch railway line that connected it to the main line at Brading on the Isle of Wight, England.
 On holiday Saturdays the sector table revolved continuously because the station area was too small to contain points.

 History

-Opened in 1882, when the area contained the Island's main port, it ran with ever-dwindling passengers until 1953.
+Opened in 1882, when the area contained the island's main port, it ran with ever-dwindling passengers until 1953.
 The station is long since demolished and a new development (Harbour Strand) in place.